nodero/Redmine-Xero-Plugin/README.md

 Redmine-Xero-Plugin
 ===================

-A plugin for Redmine that integrates with the online Xero accounting software
+Minimise your invoicing drag-factor with our Xero plugin for Redmine.